UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 * Create a simple testbench to automate the testing of a combinational logic component

 ## HDLs and Programming Languages are NOT the same
 A hardware description language (HDL) such as SystemVerilog, is precisely what it says: a language that describes hardware.
-It is a language the defines the connection of primitive logic components, or at the more abstract level, logical behaviours (such as performing boolean algebra, arithmetic or storage).
-Ultimately, the output of an HDL is a netlist of interconnected logic components, such as AND, OR and NO gates.
-For an HDL, **there is no CPU** - the nearest equivalent is an FPGA, which is an a large collection of pre-synthesised macrocells, containing logic primitives (AND, OR, NOT and Latches).
-The HDL specified how these gates are connected, thus forming bespoke hardware.
+It is a language can define the connection of primitive logic components, or at the more abstract level, logical behaviours (such as performing boolean algebra, arithmetic or storage).
+Ultimately, the output of an HDL is a netlist of interconnected logic components, such as AND, OR and NOT gates.
+For an HDL, **there is no CPU** - the nearest equivalent is an FPGA, which is an a large collection of pre-synthesised macrocells, containing logic primitives (such as AND, OR, NOT and Latches).
+The HDL specifies how these gates are connected, thus forming bespoke hardware.

 > The output of an HDL is ultimately a netlist of gates and interconnects.
 The conceptual equivalent is a schematic drawing of gates and wires, and not a programming language.

-The resulting hardware is bespoke to match your intent and design, and every circuit is built from logic gates and wires as described by a HDL.
+The resulting hardware is bespoke to match your intent and design, and every circuit is ultimately built from logic gates and wires as described by a HDL.

 A common problem for newcomers is that on first inspection, an HDL *resembles* a programming language, such as C or C++, but the resemblance can be misleading.
 Like a a programming language, an HDL can describe a behaviour.
-However with a programming language, the output is not a netlist of gates, but a **sequence** of instructions performed on a pre-manufactured Central Processing Unit (CPU).
+However with a programming language, the output is not a netlist of gates, but a **sequence** of instructions performed on a pre-defined Central Processing Unit (CPU).

 It is interesting to note that CPU was itself is likely to have been designed with an HDL (at the time of writing, usually in SystemVerilog).